OUR SERVICE PROJECTS

 Part of the mission of Florida West Coast Bead Society is to give back to our community.
 Our members make beaded jewelry for donation to the following two organizations:

-1. Sarasota Memorial Hospital – Gift Shop and Oncology Unit – Half of the proceeds from the sales of our donated beaded items in the Gift Shop, such as badge reels, badge holders, eyeglass leashes, and bracelets, goes to the Oncology Unit, allowing them to purchase some additional items not normally supplied by the hospital for their patients.
-We make and donate beaded bracelets and keychains directly to the SMH Outpatient Oncology Unit to be given as gifts to patients completing their radiation or chemotherapy treatments.
-We also provide SMH with volunteer hours for time spent making our service projects for them.
-Once a year we partner with the SMH Oncology Unit in a Bake and Bead sale to raise funds for the unit.
-For the past few years we have also done an annual jewelry-making project with the SMH Breast Cancer Support group. http://www.smh.com/
+1. Sarasota Memorial Hospital – Gift Shop and Oncology Unit – 100% of the proceeds from the sales of our donated beaded items in the Gift Shop, including badge reels, badge holders, eyeglass leashes, earrings, and bracelets, goes to the Oncology Unit, allowing them to purchase some unfunded items for the benefit of their patients.
+We make and donate beaded bracelets, keychains, and assorted jewelry items given for the SMH Outpatient Oncology Unit to be given as gifts to patients needing a pick-me-up in their day.
+Every October during Breast Cancer Awareness Month, we partner with the SMH Oncology Unit in a Bake and Bead sale to raise funds for the unit and supporting “Make Strides Against Breast Cancer”.

 2. The Pines of Sarasota – many of our donated beaded items are sold through The Pines two thrift shops with 100% of the proceeds going to directly support their resident clients.
 Some of the beaded items we donate are given to residents as holiday or special occasion gifts or prizes.
 The Pines of Sarasota provides rehabilitation services; assisted living; long-term, compassionate skilled nursing care that provides assistance with the activities of daily living; Alzheimer’s and memory care; and educational services for residential and at-home caregivers.
 Additionally, we do jewelry-making projects with residents of The Pines several times each year. http://pinesofsarasota.org/